bingeboy/vs-web-components-brownbag/README.md

 #####Web Components - Getting back to meaningful markup

-[Spec](http://w3c.github.io/webcomponents/explainer/) NOTE Web Components spec is still in draft.
-It appears to be replacing the HTMLElementElement which has been shelved.
+[Web Components Spec](http://w3c.github.io/webcomponents/explainer/) ~~NOTE Web Components spec is still in draft.
+It appears to be replacing the HTMLElementElement which has been shelved.~~

 #####Four key components